Overview

 **Step 2: Parse** -- Download the file from Supabase Storage, detect the appropriate parser based on MIME type, and extract text content:

-• Document metadata is updated with page count, extracted title, and author.
+- Document metadata is updated with page count, extracted title, author, and the `ai_extracted` / `needs_ai_extraction` flags.

 **Step 3: Chunk** -- Read pages back from the database and split them into overlapping chunks: